cubefs/cubefs/docs/source/tools/cli.md

 #### Compilation and Configuration

-Compile the CLI tool of the erasure coding subsystem with `make cli`.

 Use `./bin/blobstore-cli -c cli/cli/cli.conf` to start the command-line tool. `-c cli/cli/cli.conf` is an optional configuration item, which mainly configures some commonly used variables, such as the access discovery address of the access layer service and the clustermgr service address.

 ```json